KILTprotocol/spec-ext-didsign-api/readme.md

 ## The signing flow

-1. The dApp calls `signWithDid` passing the plaintext as a parameter.
+1. The dApp calls `signWithDid` passing the plaintext as a parameter or `signExtrinsicWithDid` passing the extrinsic and the submitter.
 2. The extension presents to the user the interface to sign.
-It MUST display the plaintext for user to inspect.
+   If `signWithDid` was called, it MUST display the plaintext for user to inspect.
+   If `signExtrinsicWithDid` was called, it MUST display the extrinsic details (e.g. section, method, and parameters) for user to inspect.
    It SHOULD allow the user to choose the DID to use for signing.
    It SHOULD alert the user that this DID will be exposed.
    It SHOULD allow the user to reject the signing.
 3. The extension creates the signature of the plaintext using the authorization key of the chosen DID.
-4. The extension resolves the promise returned from `signWithDid` with the signature and the URI of the key used.
+4. The extension resolves the promise returned from `signWithDid` with the signature and the URI of the key used or the promise returned from `signExtrinsicWithDid` with the signed extrinsic and also the URI of the key used.

 ## Errors

-The promise returned by a call to `signWithDid` MUST be rejected with an instance of `Error` if an error happens during the flow.
+The promise returned by a call to `signWithDid` or `signExtrinsicWithDid` MUST be rejected with an instance of `Error` if an error happens during the flow.
 In case the user explicitly rejects the signing of the plaintext, the name and the message properties of the error SHOULD include `Rejected`.
 In case the extension was closed otherwise, the name and the message properties of the error SHOULD include `Closed`.